technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt1.md

 The query builds a 30-day historical baseline segmented by hour and day of week.
 Your Monday 9am baseline is different from your Saturday 3am baseline.
 Current performance gets compared against the matching historical window.

 The `['Performance Ratio'] > 2.0` threshold means you only alert when response times are 2x worse than normal for that specific time window.
+Not 2x worse than some arbitrary number you picked during implementation.
+2x worse than what this system actually does at this time on this day.

 The `['Request Count'] > 10` filter prevents low-traffic periods from generating false positives.
+I learned this one the hard way.
+A single slow request during a quiet period shouldn't page anyone.

 **Adapt for your environment:**

-- Adjust `lookbackPeriod` based on how much historical data you have and how stable your patterns are
+- Adjust `lookbackPeriod` based on how much historical data you have and how stable your patterns are.
+30 days works for most.
+Highly seasonal businesses might need 90
-- Tune the performance ratio threshold based on your tolerance for degradation
+- Tune the performance ratio threshold based on your tolerance for degradation.
+2x is aggressive.
+3x is more forgiving.
+Know your SLAs
-- Consider different thresholds for different application tiers
+- Consider different thresholds for different application tiers.
+Your payment processing API probably deserves tighter thresholds than your internal admin tool
-- Add exclusions for known anomaly periods (holidays, major releases)
+- Add exclusions for known anomaly periods.
+Holidays, major releases, that one week the marketing campaign went viral and broke all your baselines

 ---

 ## CONCLUSION

 Default Azure Monitor gets you started.
-These patterns get you to monitoring that understands your business.

-Context-aware monitoring stops alerts from firing during planned maintenance and adjusts thresholds based on when problems actually matter.
-Dynamic baselines learn what's normal so you're not guessing at static thresholds that become obsolete the moment your usage patterns shift.
+These patterns get you to monitoring that actually works.
+If you're looking at AIOps and wondering whether it's ready, I cover that evolution in [Operational Change](/operational-change-pt1/).
+Spoiler: the technology finally caught up, but it still needs observability that produces signal instead of noise.

+The difference matters.
+I've watched teams drown in alerts they don't trust and miss incidents they should have caught.
+I've been on those teams.
+I've owned the platforms that created the noise.
+And I've seen what happens when you fix it: alert volume drops by half while catch rate goes up.
+The technology is the same.
+The intelligence layered on top is what changes.

 Both patterns share a common principle: monitoring should encode operational knowledge.
 The maintenance windows your team knows about, the business hours when customers are active, the historical performance patterns that define "normal" for your environment.
-That knowledge shouldn't live only in people's heads.
+That knowledge shouldn't live only in people's heads where it walks out the door when they do.
 It should live in queries that make decisions automatically.

-Part 2 builds on this foundation with correlation analysis and anomaly detection.
-When single-metric monitoring isn't enough to understand what's happening, you need queries that connect events across systems and surface patterns that individual alerts miss.

 ---

 <!-- NEXT_PART: beyond-azure-monitor-pt2.md -->
 ## WHAT'S NEXT?
-{: .text-center}

-**Coming Next:** Part 2: Advanced KQL Patterns for Real-World Monitoring (January 5, 2026)
+**Coming Next:** Part 2: Advanced KQL Patterns for Real-World Monitoring

-We'll dive deep into advanced KQL techniques for correlation analysis, anomaly detection, and building monitoring queries that actually help you solve problems faster.
-I'll show you how to build queries that connect the dots between different data sources and create actionable insights.
+We'll go deeper into correlation analysis and anomaly detection.
+I'll show you how to build queries that connect the dots between different data sources, surface patterns that individual alerts miss, and create actionable insights instead of data dumps.
+This is where monitoring starts to feel like intelligence instead of noise.
 <!-- END_NEXT_PART -->

 ---